Maximal and minimal dynamic Petri net slicing: Two algorithms for Petri net slicing

-Algorithm~2, however, is not useful for debugging, because it could slice the cause of the error.
-Algorithm~2 is useful for Petri net comprehension and, particularly, for Petri net specialization.
-For instance, if given a marking of a Petri net, we want to extract a component (e.g., for reuse) that fires a given transition from this marking, or that contributes token to a place, then the minimal slice computed by Algorithm~2 is exactly that component.
+Algorithm~\ref{alg:Slicing-PN2}, however, is not useful for debugging, because it could slice the cause of the error.
+Algorithm~\ref{alg:Slicing-PN2} is useful for Petri net comprehension and, particularly, for Petri net specialization.
+For instance, if given a marking of a Petri net, we want to extract a component (e.g., for reuse) that contributes tokens to a place, then the minimal slice computed by Algorithm~\ref{alg:Slicing-PN2} is exactly that component.
 The minimality of the slices computed by this algorithm is stated and proven in Theorem~\ref{Theo_Minimality}.